ryhigg/etbd-grid-world/README.md

 # ETBD Grid World

 This repository uses McDowell's (2019) Evolutionary Theory of Behavior Dynamics (ETBD) to animate artificial organisms (AOs) to navigate a 2D grid world.
-The code is currently in development and any public use should be done via the default 'public' branch.
+The code is currently in development and any cloning of the code should be done via the default 'public' branch.

 ## References